 When the plans arrived, we set about re-engineering the spars, stringers etc. that needed to be changed.
 Remember, Don enlarged his plans, so everything got bigger.
 We made Xerox copies of parts and ironed them onto wood blanks.
 The two wings are different chords but are constant chord, so we made jigs to bulk cut and sand the ribs.
 Bob Martin began making the fixtures while Larry, Jerry and Bob Whelan took the Xerox copies of the plans and began cutting out wingtips, fuselage crutch, stab and vertical formers.
 When the fixtures were done, we cut out all parts and matched them to the templates on the plans.
 As the various parts were prepared and separated into components we had our kit, less the Cowl, struts and floats.
 Bob Martin began designing and engineering the scale floats, struts and attachments.
 The Cowl on the plans was incorrect.
 John Hanks brought in a book published in 1926 that had a scale 3 view of the Curtiss V-12 engine used in the R3C-2.
 John and Bob Martin drew the engine at 1/3rd scale then lofted the cowl around it using photos as guides.
 Using the stations they just created, John went to work making a plug for a fiberglass mold we will use to make our cowl.
 Bob went back to designing the floats.
 One thing to take special care of during the process of a build like this is safety because none of it will have been worth it if a serious injury is the cost.

 Under Larry Tate's leadership, the guys began by assembling the left fuselage half and the upper wing.
 Soon, though, we ran into trouble.
 For some reason, the fuselage did not form a smooth arc.
-As we studied the problem, we determined that the formers were not correctly drawn and as we modified each former, we corrected our fixtures so future parts would be correct.
+As we studied the problem, we determined that the a was not correctly drawn and as we modified each former, we corrected our fixtures so future parts would be correct.

 We only found one Curtiss R3C-2 plan and that was by Don Smith.
 His plans were for a ¼ scale Curtiss on wheels.
 The aircraft Doolittle flew was flown a few weeks earlier in the Pulitzer Race (with wheels).
 It was then quickly fitted with floats for the Schneider Cup Race.
 Don did not offer scale float plans.
 Don agreed to enlarge his plans to 1/3rd scale for us.
 We bought the plans and Bob Martin said he could design a set of scale floats.